sib-swiss/RNAseq-introduction-training/docs/days/DE.md

 Use either edgeR or DESeq2 to conduct a differential expression analysis.

-You may play with either of the following dataset:
+You may play with either of the following datasets:

  * Ruhland2016
  	* simple 1 factor design